Rangers vs. Athletics Player Props Betting Odds

 Semien Stats

-- Semien has nine doubles, seven home runs, 21 walks and 31 RBI (43 total hits).
+- Semien has 44 hits with nine doubles, seven home runs, 23 walks and 32 RBI.
 He's also stolen five bases.

-- Semien has recorded a base hit in two straight games.
-In his last five games he is batting .318 with a double, two home runs, a walk and four RBI.
+- Semien will look for his fourth straight game with a hit in this matchup.
+In his last five games he is hitting .300 with two home runs, three walks and four RBI.

 Semien Recent Games